Ruminateer/resume/README.md

-# Resume
+# Resume of Zhengyuan Zhang
 This is the resume of Zhengyuan Zhang.

-For a compiled PDF, check out the [latest release](https://github.com/Ruminateer/Resume/releases/latest).
+A compiled PDF is avaliable at <https://ruminateer.github.io/resume/resume.pdf>.